opencog/atomspace/opencog/query/README.md

    A list of the common, or shared, vertices is made; this list is used later in the algorithm, to find all trees connected to a specific vertex.
-[TODO UPDATE: This list is implemented as PatternMatchEngine::root_map.
+[This list is implemented as PatternMatchEngine::_connectivity_map.
 The shared vertices are variables.]

    The universe graph may have any structure whatsoever; there are no limitations put on it, other than that it must be "well-founded",